 Available in a variety of colors.
 Perfect for the farmers market and harvesting in the garden.
 I use mine to harvest lettuce and spinach without crushing the fragile leaves.
 I know you’ll think of so many more uses for this multi-purpose, beautiful bag.
 Hand knit with jute handles.
 Made to order so please allow 2-3 weeks for delivery.
 Specify multi (above), fall multi (orange, brown, gold), or red.
 Product is handmade and so will vary slightly from photo.
 Approximately 15″ in length and 6’diameter, expands to fit contents.

-UPDATE: I am offering a Microgreen Subscription Service for 2022!
+UPDATE: I am offering a Microgreen Subscription Service!
 Choose from three frequency options below, includes local delivery.
-Enjoy fresh greens throughout the winter and beyond!
+Enjoy fresh greens throughout the year!
 Please consider Microgreens as a gift for yourself and for the people you love.

 I am excited to announce that I have begun selling homestead-fresh microgreens in my local area.
 If you live in Rensselaer or Albany County, New York and are interested in delicious, nutrient dense Microgreens to add to sandwiches, salads, as a garnish or just by the handful, take a look at the order form below.
 When you submit your order, I will reach out to arrange delivery!

 Choose from Sunflower and Radish (summer); Leek, Speckled Pea, Kale and Beet (Swiss Chard) Microgreens.
 Deliveries scheduled as needed.

 Microgreens Subscription Service: 26 Deliveries

 Choose from Sunflower and Radish (summer); Leek, Speckled Pea, Kale and Beet (Swiss chard) Microgreens.
 Deliveries scheduled as needed.